Trivium-Solutions/Linux-hardware-devices-emulator/README.md

 The emulator doesn't require any special installation procedure, except for building the kernel module.
-You have to build the kernel module yourself because Linux won't allow you to load a module built for a different version of kernel.
+You have to build the kernel module yourself because Linux won't allow you to load a module built for a different version of the kernel.
 Building a kernel module in Linux, however, is not so difficult as it may seem.
 For example, on Ubuntu you may need to install just a couple of additional packages: